wildfly/wildfly.org/README.md

 Developing the site
 -----------------

-If you run Awestruct locally, it will watch for changes to your soruces and regenerate the site.
+If you run Awestruct locally, it will watch for changes to your sources and regenerate the site.
 Run

     bundle exec awestruct -d